-First liberal rule in decade unlikely to bring swift changes in South Korea | The Japan Times
+First liberal rule in decade unlikely to bring swift changes to South Korea | The Japan Times

-SEOUL – South Korea’s new liberal President Moon Jae-in promised to seek a parliamentary review of a controversial U.S. anti-missile defence system.
+SEOUL – South Korea’s new liberal President Moon Jae-in promised to seek a parliamentary review of a controversial U.S. anti-missile defense system.
 If the vote were held today, the deployment would likely be endorsed in the legislative body controlled by conservative and moderate politicians.

 More importantly, pushing for that motion would strain Moon’s already fraught relations with the opposition, whose cooperation is essential on a more urgent policy goal: creating hundreds of thousands of jobs in a country where youth unemployment is near an all-time high.